geekhmer/geekhmer.github.io/source/_posts/2014-07-22-decorator-design-pattern.markdown

   The benefits of this implementation are:<br/>
   - can be wrapped infinitely using Ruby instantiation.<br/>
   - delegates through all decorators.<br/>
-  - can use same decorator more than once on component.<br/>
+  - can use same decorator more than once on component.
 </p>

 <p>
   The drawbacks of this implementation are:<br/>
-  - cannot transparently use component's original interface.<br/>
+  - cannot transparently use component's original interface.
 </p>

 <p>